openskope-org/paleocar-browser/README.md

 Install one of the `win32` or `x64` packages (for 32-bit and 64-bit Windows, respectively) provided by [GISInternals](http://www.gisinternals.com/release.php).
 Add the GDAL binaries directory (e.g. `C:\Program Files\GDAL`) to your `PATH` so that the `gdallocationinfo` command works at the terminal prompt.

+### Download the Jar file for the latest release

+A pre-built jar file is included in each [release](https://github.com/openskope/paleocar-browser/releases) of the **PaleoCAR browser** package.
+Download the jar file to your system.
+The jar file corresponding to the first release is named `paleocar-browser-0.1.0.jar`.

+### Run the jar file

+The editor service now can be run using the `java -jar` command.
+For example:

+    $ java -jar paleocar-browser-0.1.0.jar

+The above command will start the PaleoCAR browser service on port 8000.
+Open a web browser to http://localhost:8000 to launch the web-based user interface on the same computer as the service.

+To run the service on a different port specify it using the `server-port` option.
+For example:

+    $ sudo java -jar paleocar-browser-0.1.0.jar --server.port=80

+This will start the service port 80.
+Note that the `sudo` command is required in macOS and Linux environments when using port 80.